7cowries/7goldencowries-frontend/README.md

 - De-duplicates in-flight requests by method, URL, and body with automatic cleanup on resolve or reject.
 - Sends credentials on every request, enforces a 15 s timeout, and retries 502/503/504 responses once.
 - Normalises all errors into an `ApiError` (`{ error, code, message, status, details }`) so the UI can reliably surface messages.
-- Includes a tiny TTL cache for `/api/users/me` and `/api/quests` to avoid storms.
+- Includes a tiny TTL cache for `/api/users/me` and `/api/quests` to avoid storms while respecting the SLO of ≤1 `/api/users/me` call per focus event with passive refreshes capped at once per minute.

 ## Testing